subugoe/rdd-technical-reference/rdd-technical-reference.md

 - meet and write documentation together regularly (documentation sprint)?

+- document REST-APIs using [openAPI](https://github.com/OAI/OpenAPI-Specification) if possible.
+OpenAPI docs should be located at /doc/api on servers

 ### Admin Documentation

 - how to install the software, how to run and/or restart it, how to test the installation, ...